-You often hear the term ‘cyber security incident’ when an organisation’s systems are compromised rather than ‘breach’ or ‘hack’.
-What is the difference between those terms?
+When an organisation’s systems are compromised, you often hear the term ‘cyber security incident’ – rather than ‘breach’ or ‘hack’.

-‘Incident’ is a troublesome word, and one almost always used as a euphemism for something so disastrous or embarrassing that you need to be braced for what’s coming.
+‘Incident’ is a troublesome word, almost always used as a euphemism for something disastrous or embarrassing.

 Cyber incident response management